Karthikey2003/tdsproj1/README.md

-# tdsproj1
-Data was scraped from the GitHub API by filtering users in Dublin with over 50 followers and fetching their most recent repositories.
+* This project scrapes GitHub data for users in Dublin with over 50 followers.
-A significant portion of repositories in Basel are written in JavaScript but surprisingly PHP is also seen in many repositories.
-Developers in Dublin should focus on collaboration in JavaScript-based and Python-based projects to leverage the local expertise and community.
+* Analysis shows interesting patterns in user engagement and repository activity.
+* Developers should consider enabling wiki and project features to improve repository visibility.